10 Ways To Protect Your Car From Stains During Holi - NDTV CarAndBike

+It's that of the year again when the sky all colours and not just blue, and so are you.
+The auspicious festival of holi allows you to let your hair down and get in on the fun with friends and family.
+As much as we'd like you to have fun of the festivities, there are a few things you need to take care about, which includes to not waste water and to ensure you don't make mess of your car or motorcycle.
+With colours flying all over and so will water, it is likely that your car will look a lot like abstract art on wheels, instead of being the prized possession you want it to be.
+Fret not, there's still time and you can take these precautions to protect your vehicle this holi.

-- First and foremost is sorting the parking space for your vehicle.
+- Sorting the parking space for your vehicle is where you begin.
 If you are blessed enough to have closed parking for your car or bike, you have one less thing to worry about your vehicle.
 However, if you share your parking in an apartment complex or on the road, it would be wise idea to use a car cover.
 Use the cover roof to wheels and make sure you tie up the knots to keep it in its place.
 That's the fundamental rule to protecting your car's exterior - holi or not - and will easily help you save lots of time and worry in the future.

 - But should you have to use your car on holi, it is always wise to keep it spruced up before you hit the road.
 Car wax is easily available online or at your local auto store and can be done by yourself or with the help of professional.
-The idea is to ensure that none of the colours, no matter how eco-friendly or chemical free they are, they do not end up damaging your paint.
+The idea is to ensure that none of the colours, no matter how eco-friendly or chemical free they are, end up damaging your paint.
 And adding that extra effort just before holi will go a long way.
 Also remember, summers are just around the corner and the wax will also protect your car from harsh UV rays.

 - A fresh coat of wax goes a long way, but a Teflon coating for your car or motorcycle does make things even better.
 If you're car is fairly new, it's always wise to getting the teflon coating done immediately to protect paint.
 Yes, it does turn out to be slightly expensive, but in the long run you will thank us.
 And, no not just for protecting your car on holi.

-- While protecting the car's exterior turns out to be the first line of action you take on holi, the interior is equally important.
-A common mistake is to overlook the interior which goes for toss as friends, family or kids jump into the car with soiled hands or clothes, leaving nasty stains for you to deal with later.
-So, as a protective measure, it's wise to cover your seats, dashboard and even the boot with plastic.
-You could cut up polythene bags and cover your seats or use plastic food wrap from the kitchen to cover the cabin.
-The latter also comes in handy to cover areas like interior door handles, power window switches and even the infotainment system.
+- A common mistake is to overlook the interior which goes for toss as friends, family or kids jump into the car with soiled hands or clothes, leaving nasty stains for you to deal with later.
+It's wise to cover your seats, dashboard and even the boot with plastic or lay a towel on the seats.
+Keep a napkin handy to wipe out stains almost immediately.
+Investing in a box of wet wipes is also advisable.

 - If you have leather seats, it's best advised to use leather protector on the same from time to time.
 Not only will the seats be polished and less likely to carry a stain during holi, but will also help increase the shelf life of your seats.
 When it comes to fabric upholstery, best advised that you cover it up as much as possible to avoid harsh stains.